Cristina, could you tell us how you joined Sener?

 How do you think we can improve our work environment to better support young employees?

-In general, I think flexibility is very important: in working hours, in holiday days and in teleworking.
-Much of this is already covered at Sener with teleworking options, S-Reward and flexitime.
-I also believe it is essential to focus on the use of emerging technologies in our day-to-day work, such as more connected work environments and the use of AI as a tool in development and engineering, beyond the AI applications themselves.
+In general, flexibility is very important: in working hours, holidays, and teleworking.
+Much of this is already covered at Sener with teleworking options, S-Reward, and flexitime.
+I also believe it’s essential to focus on using emerging technologies in our day-to-day work, such as more connected work environments and the use of AI as a tool in development and engineering, beyond AI applications themselves.